 We filed with the Securities and Exchange Commission a registration statement under the Securities Act of 1933 for the shares of common stock in this offering.
 This prospectus does not contain all of the information in the registration statement and the exhibits and schedule that were filed with the registration statement.
 For further information with respect to us and our common stock, we refer you to the registration statement and the exhibits and schedule that were filed with the registration statement.
 Statements contained in this prospectus about the contents of any contract or any other document that is filed as an exhibit to the registration statement are not necessarily complete, and we refer you to the full text of the contract or other document filed as an exhibit to the registration statement.
-A copy of the registration statement and the exhibits and schedules that were filed with the registration statement may be inspected without charge at the Public Reference Room maintained by the Securities and Exchange Commission at 100 F Street, N.E.
-Washington, DC 20549, and copies of all or any part of the registration statement may be obtained from the Securities and Exchange Commission upon payment of the prescribed fee.
+A copy of the registration statement and the exhibits and schedules that were filed with the registration statement may be inspected without charge at the Public Reference Room maintained by the Securities and Exchange Commission upon payment of the prescribed fee.
 Information regarding the operation of the Public Reference Room may be obtained by calling the Securities and Exchange Commission at 1-800-SEC-0330.
-The Securities and Exchange Commission maintains a website that contains reports, proxy and information statements, and other information regarding registrants that file electronically with the SEC.
+The Securities and Exchange Commission maintains a website that contains reports, proxy and information statements, and other information regarding registration regarding with the SEC.
 The address of the website is www.sec.gov.